ondrik-research-archived/spen/samples/README.txt

 Files:

-com		shell script used to execute the benchmarks do-syn.sh     execute the benchmark for a predicate set and a function
+com		shell scripts used to execute the benchmarks

+  do-syn.sh     execute the benchmark for a predicate set and a function
                 in order to do regresion testing